fadein/vim-FIGlet/README.md

 |_| |_|\__, |_|\___|\__|
 	   |___/
 ```
-Er, that wasn't quite as impressive as I was hoping.
 Check out http://www.figlet.org/ to get with the times.

 install details
 Make sure you've got the figlet program installed on your $PATH